theptrk/bitsofpython/list-comprehension.md

         flattened.append(n)

 # list comprehension method:
+# note: later `for`s can use the results of earlier ones
 flattened = [n for row in matrix for n in row]

 # note: python allows line breaks, so this is the same